wiredhut/wiredflow/docs/features_and_limitations.md

 In this section we will take a closer look at the basic concepts that are used in Wiredflow.
 It is known fact that each approach is likely to have advantages and disadvantages.
 We are here to investigate them.

-NB: It is worth noting that the restrictions described below (mostly related to scalability) can be overcome by dividing the service into several smaller ones (perform tokenization).
-However, tokenization, while an effective way to scale, can make service management much more difficult.
-If you want to know more about concept of tokenization, follow this [link](./scalability_tokenization.md).
-Or [implementation with remote launches](scalability_remote.md) can be applied to solve efficiency and scalability issues.
+NB: It is worth noting that the restrictions described below (mostly related to scalability) can be overcome by using tips from [Scalability issues page](./scalability.md).

-## Each pipeline in individual thread
+## Each pipeline in an individual thread (or process)

 <img src="./media/pipeline_thread.png" width="800"/>

+NB: Threads and processes are not the same abstractions!
+Follow the guide below to figure out the difference.

-We should start the discussion with a fundamental concept: "all pipelines in wiredflow run in separate threads".
+We should start the discussion with a fundamental concept: "all pipelines in wiredflow run in separate threads (or processes)".
 This means that if there are defined 30 pipelines in `Flow` (e.g. Service), the Python interpreter will use the `threading` module and run 30 threads.
 It is worth noting that threads in Python do not run in parallel.
 This means that the interpreter is only computing one thread at a given moment in time.

+By default, threads are using.
+If you want the pipelines to be executed in parallel, wiredflow can also run the pipelines in separate processes.
+It might then be reasonable to limit the number of pipelines to the number of CPU cores.

 ### Pros